 Finally, silk is a natural heat regulator which ensures that the perfect body temperature is maintained while you sleep.
 Base layer ski clothing is made from silk because of its wonderful properties as a temperature regulator.
 Silk keeps you cool when it’s warm and warm when it’s cool.

-For 100% mulberry silk pillowcases, comprised of only the highest quality creamiest silk (many other “silk” pillowcases have silk on top only, and then a cotton underside): 100% graded 25 Momme mulberry silk, skillfully crafted in Vietnam see here.
+For 100% mulberry silk pillowcases, comprised of only the highest quality creamiest silk (many other “silk” pillowcases have silk on top only, and then a cotton underside): 100% graded 25 Momme mulberry silk, skillfully crafted by talented members of an old, multi-generational silk weaving tradition in Vietnam see here.